 31 of the Highest-Paying Science Jobs You Can Get

 Can you guess which careers are among the highest-paying science jobs in America?
 You might be surprised at the range of specialties that come with stellar incomes.
-The top-paying science jobs list includes positions in physics, chemistry, pharmacology, genetics, microbiology, geology, medical research, forensics, and more than half a dozen other areas.
+The top-paying science jobs list includes physics, chemistry, pharmacology, genetics, microbiology, geology, medical research, forensics, and more than half a dozen other areas.
 So if you're interested in scientific careers, you have plenty of lucrative possibilities to consider.